 It’s time to find out why Japan is so often called ‘The land of the rising sun’ and to do that we’ll have to go back to the very beginning when Japan was discovered by Marco Polo.

-In the beginning half of the 13th century, Marco Polo visited southern china.
-Whilst in the south, he met a group of sailors that told him of a land that existed in ‘the suns origin’ or ‘the rising sun’.
+In the beginning half of the 13th century, Marco Polo visited southern China.
+Whilst in the south, he met a group of sailors that told him of a land that existed in ‘the sun’s origin’ or ‘the rising sun’.

 It’s not 100% known that he actually visited Japan himself (in fact the likelihood is that he didn’t) but he still wrote of it in his book ‘The description of the world.‘

 Fast forward to the beginning of the 7th century, a Japanese sovereign was sent from Japan to China.
-They used ‘the land of the rising sun’ in their message as a sign of respect and possibly to build a relationship with their neighbours.
+They used ‘the land of the rising sun’ in their message as a sign of respect and possibly to build a relationship with their neighbors.

 A century or so after this, Japan’s official name was changed from ‘Yamato’ to ‘Nippon’.